testingisdocumenting/znai/td-documentation-docs/documentation/deployment/workflows.md

 ## Configure Makefile

-Modify your new codebase's top-level Makefile to include MDoc references and define a doc-id:
+Modify your new codebase's top-level Makefile to include `Znai` references and define a doc-id:

 Warning: Before initial deploy, verify your `doc-id` is not in use by another user by  navigating to the TS Guides URL for your `doc-id` string (https://tsguides.app.twosigma.com/`doc-id`).